pknielski/pknielski.github.io/_posts/2019-05-20-soupychicken.md

 Taste the broth and adjust seasonings.
 Basically, that just means you see if there’s enough salt, pepper, and herbs to your liking.
 If you don’t know how much of something to add, take a bit of broth out and put it in a mug or coffee cup.
 Add your seasonings to that and taste.
 That way, if you add too much, you won’t have ruined the entire dish.
 Remember, you can put more in, but you can’t take any out.

 To accompany the soupy chicken, you can make rice or noodles.
-Boiled mashed potatoes would also be nice.
+Boiled or mashed potatoes would also be nice.
 I chose rice this time.

 ![rice](/assets/images/Rice_Fotor.jpg)